cyberomin/cyberomin.github.io/_posts/2020-05-26-dear-client-freelancer.md

 categories: tech
 description: "Every now and then, there’s someone screaming and shouting how Nigerian developers and terrible and how they never deliver on projects. "
 ---
-Every now and then, there’s someone screaming and shouting how Nigerian developers and terrible and how they never deliver on projects.
-But there’s also an inherent problem from the position of both parties; the client and the developer.
+Every now and then, there’s someone screaming and shouting how Nigerian developers are terrible and how they never deliver on projects.
+But the problems are actually inherent from the position of both parties; the client and the developer.

 This is either from the place of ignorance or just plain naivety or both parties are just plain gullible.
 Grab a seat, get your soda and popcorn ready.
 Let me explain.